Aging

 (202) 289-6976

-This organization is a public-interest law firm with attorneys who specialize in areas of federal law having an impact on older people.
-It serves as a clearinghouse of information about legal problems that affect the elderly, including problems with social security, age discrimination, pension plans, Medicaid, Medicare, nursing homes, and consumer products.
+This organization is a public-interest law firm with attorneys specializing in areas of federal law impacting older people.
+It serves as a clearinghouse of information about legal problems that affect the elderly, including issues with social security, age discrimination, pension plans, Medicaid, Medicare, nursing homes, and consumer products.
 Other services include consulting services, data compilations, and referrals to other sources of information.

 Liver Disease